 Our Stupid School branch in Toronto, also known as the Falling Sky Studio, could also use a boost .
 It keeps juddering along zombie-like between life and death and may need a shot of Walter Reed Hospital’s elixir, the remdesivir / dexamethasone cocktail we heard about in the news after it saved the U.S. Zombie Chief-of-State from encountering an entity more obnoxious than himself.

 The truth is that Falling Sky Studio, while stalled mid-pandemic, still has a pulse.
-Our zombie swat team is on call 24/7.
+Our SWAT (Specially Wonderful Art Team) is on call 24/7.
 Art classes will return someday, recognized balm for young people in a world battered and bruised by war in places like Syria and Yemen, or by imminent eco-collapse in Bangladesh and Sub-Saharan Africa.
-These kids intuit and understand first-hand how their elders, in trying to escape the terror of a history and homeland in flames, may have lost compass and settled their families in a deeper grave than the one they left.
-A desperate need to arrive home – and never have to leave again – isn’t that everyone’s enduring prayer?
+These kids intuit and understand first-hand how their elders, in trying to escape the terror of a history and homeland in flames, may have lost compass and settled their families in a deeper grave than the one they escaped.
+A desperate need to arrive home, and never have to leave again… isn’t that everyone’s fondest wish and enduring prayer?

 Since Canada has been so accommodating as offer the homeless shelter, why would we abandon them once they get here?
 We have a responsibility, not easily shirked without shame, to help young people explore the abundant homeland of their hearts, confusing and contradicted as that territory may feel.
 It’s not just about becoming Canadian.
 It’s about being human in the fullest sense of the word and finding meaning for themselves.
 We owe them nothing less.